garetht/amanar/README.md

 ## Miscellaneous Notes

+- For best results, close applications before running Amanar.
+Some applications do not take kindly to their data being modified while in use.
 - Do not edit numbers in plists using XCode.
 They tend to change data types for no reason.

 ## Building